Ryan Fulton: Liverpool

 Fulton was born in Burnley, Lancashire and joined Liverpool in 2007, representing them at under-10 level and upwards.
 Towards the end of the 2013–14 season, he made progress into the Under-21 squad.
 He featured sporadically during the 2014–15 campaign but was a regular starter in the UEFA Youth League for under-19 teams.

 He was first called up to the senior squad for their 2015 summer tour of Asia prior to the 2015–16 season.
 He was made Liverpool's third-choice keeper, behind Simon Mignolet and Ádám Bogdán, after fellow reserve shot stoppers Danny Ward and Lawrence Vigouroux were sent out on loan.

 Loan to Portsmouth

 In January 2016, Fulton emerged as a loan target for Portsmouth as well as Aberdeen.

 On 22 January 2016, he was signed by Portsmouth on a one-month youth loan deal.
 He made his senior debut the following day in a 1–0 defeat to Oxford United, a game in which he saved a penalty from Liam Sercombe.

 Loan to Chesterfield

 On 9 July 2016, he was signed by Chesterfield on a season long loan deal for the 2016–17 season, as cover for the injured first-choice goalkeeper Tommy Lee.

 Hamilton Academical

-On 18 July 2017, Fulton joined Hamilton Academical on a two-year deal.
+On 18 July 2017, Fulton joined Hamilton Academical initially on a two-year deal.

+Heart of Midlothian

+On 19 June 2024, Fulton joined Heart of Midlothian on a two-year deal after his contract with Hamilton expired.

 International career

-Although born in England, he has represented Scotland at under-16, under-19 and under-21 level.
+Born in England, Fulton has represented Scotland at under-16, under-19 and under-21 level.